|

 Description

 Public Sound and Space explores situating sound-based art practices, including performance and installation, into public space.
 Projects are conceptualized and developed in response to specific locations found in and around Chicago, determined by students in coordination with the instructor.
 The course examines public space and architecture through historical and contemporary sound practices, as well as the non-art uses of sound and its employment in public space.
 Technical workshops emphasize sound projection, acoustics, and mixing for complicated sonic environments and playback systems.
-In collaboration with the Digital Light Projections course, students will work in pairs to mount a large-scale sound and video work to be projected onto the Merchandise Mart, a significant building in the Loop.
-Bi-monthly in-class meetings between Public Sound and Space and Digital Light Projections will catalyze collaboration, hold technical and conceptual critiques, and accommodate workshops to address sound and image workflow.
+In collaboration with the Public Light and Space course, students will work in pairs to mount a large-scale sound and video work to be projected onto the Merchandise Mart, a significant building in the Loop.
+Bi-monthly in-class meetings between Public Sound and Space and Public Light and Space will catalyze collaboration, hold technical and conceptual critiques, and accommodate workshops to address sound and image workflow.
 Facilitated by Art on the Mart, an art initiative presenting international artists, the work will be on view daily for 6 weeks capturing an audience of roughly 300,000 people.
 We will study the works of artists including Susan Philipsz, Park McArthur, Ryoji Ikeda, Cevdet Erek, and Cameron Rowland.
 Readings include Miwon Kwon, Niall Atkinson, and others.
 In addition to the collaborative Art on the Mart project, students will research, propose, and develop a public sound work in response to a site of their choosing for the final.

 |